shopware/docs/guides/installation/flex.md

 ## Update Shopware

-Below are the two ways to update Shopware:
+There are two ways to update Shopware:

-* Initially run `bin/console system:update:prepare` to enable the maintenance mode and then update all composer packages using `composer update`.
+* Initially run `bin/console system:update:prepare` to enable the maintenance mode and then update all Composer packages using `composer update`.
 However, to disable the maintenance mode, run `bin/console system:update:finish`.

-* To force update all config files, run `composer recipe:update`.
+* To force-update all config files, run `composer recipes:update`.

 ## Known issues